Q: What is zoning?

 Q: How are zoning regulations enforced?

-A: Violation of a zoning regulation is a civil rather than a criminal matter.
+A: Violation of a zoning regulation is typically a civil rather than a criminal matter.
 Zoning inspectors may issue orders to stop a violation of the zoning regulation.
 That might be followed by a court action resulting in a fine.
+Some communities have enacted administrative ticketing and hearing processes to provide a quicker method of enforcement without burdening court systems.
 Fines often continue during the time that the violation remains uncorrected.

 Q: What can a property owner do when faced with an unreasonable zoning regulation?

 A: Because properties have different sizes, shapes and topographies, current zoning regulations applied to a specific property may create an unreasonable result for the property owner and the city.
-For example, a residential lot in the inner city might be too small, under current zoning regulations, for a house to be built.
+For example, a residential lot in an urban city might be too small, under current zoning regulations, for a house to be built.
 One way to resolve this issue is to grant a “variance.”

 A board of zoning appeals, appointed by the legislative body, hears and acts upon requests for variances from the zoning regulations.
-If a board agrees that applying a zoning regulation to a specific property results in a practical difficulty to a property owner, it will grant a variance.
+If a board agrees that applying a zoning regulation to a specific property results in a practical difficulty to a property owner, it will grant a variance, perhaps with additional conditions and safeguards.
 Generally, a board of zoning appeals will try to grant the minimum variance necessary to resolve the conflict.

 A variance may permit a property owner to develop a property with, for example, narrower yard setbacks, smaller lot size, larger building size or fewer parking spaces than those permitted in the zoning district in which the property is located.
 In order to grant a variance, the board of zoning appeals must apply standards that are incorporated into the zoning regulations.